kerinin/sinatra-authentication/readme.markdown

     - if current_user.admin?
       %a{:href => "/adminey_link_route_thing"} do something adminey

-(these view examples are in HAML, by the way)
+(these view examples are in slim, by the way)

 You can also extend the user class with any convenience methods for determining permissions. i.e.